90Prime v2.0

 • The chip gaps are roughly the same as in the old 90Prime.
 The field of view, pixel size, etc are also nearly the same as the current 90Prime.

-• There will be new user GUIs (and backend control software) which will hopefully make the operation of 90Prime easier and less prone to fatal ‘hanging’ errors.
+• There will be new user GUIs (and backend control software).
+90Prime will be easier to operate and there will be no more fatal ‘hanging’ errors.

 • Other components have been replaced and upgraded, including a new dewar window, shutter, filter wheel components and a new spring mechanism for focus.
 Some of these upgrades are already in place, and you may not have known!